 What is carrageenan?

 Carrageenan is extract of the red and purple seaweeds.
-These are a native to British Isles.
+These are a native to the British Isles.
 As they consist of polysaccharides, they are completely edible seaweed.
 Linear sulfates bind these polysaccharides which makes each one of them different.
 They fall into three categories depending upon their level of salvation.
 Kappa, iota and lambda are the three types of carrageenan.
 The difference between them lies in the number of sulfate groups for each disaccharide.
 While kappa has one sulfate group, iota has two and the lambda has three.

 There are several other names of carrageenan and here are those.

 - Algue Rouge Marine